So I just recently found out my oven has a broiler. Do all ovens come with broilers? How do I not know this???

 Here we have broiled Normandy blend veggies to which I added some

-green beans, along with my Marinated Garlic Lime Chicken
+green beans, along with my Marinated Garlic Lime Chicken.

 This was my high protein/low carb dinner the other night.